 This resource is a series of three team-based educational activities to foster interprofessional education.
 Session 1 provides an introduction to interprofessional education and health care.
 Session 2 discusses the BATHE (Background, Affect, Trouble, Handling, and Empathy) model of psychosocial interviewing.
 Session 3 covers root cause analysis.
 The general model for the activities was a light dinner, a networking session, and a plenary session.
 Teams worked together in breakout sessions (preserving the membership of the teams for longitudinal experience).
-The whole group reconvened for sharing between groups, debriefing and announcement of the next session.
-Faculty provided the structure for the plenary sessions but involvement during team session was to keep teams on task, watch time, and answer questions that learners could not answer.
-Faculty facilitated the debreifings.
+The whole group reconvened for sharing between groups, debriefing, and announcement of the next session.
+Faculty provided the structure for the plenary sessions but involvement during team session was only to keep teams on task, watch time, and answer questions that learners could not answer.
+Faculty facilitated the debriefings.
 Each seminar lasted 1.5 hours including the dinner.
 This resources provide the materials for each of the three sessions.

 - Define interprofessional education.